 The Community Review Panel is one of the ways through which the Council plans to better understand the needs of the local community.
 The panel provides independent advice on planning work along the Old Kent Road, discussing issues including housing, transport, public and green spaces, and the environment.
 This is intended to help ensure that new developments are of the highest possible design quality, and meet the needs of people living and working in the area, now and in the future.

-If you would like a summary of this Handbook in your language, please contact Frame Projects.
+If you would like a summary of this Handbook in your language, please contact tom@frame-projects.co.uk.